awwaiid/thelackthereof/content/Correspondence College of Codecraft.md

 ## What about advanced lessons?

 Currently the college is only offering beginning lessons.
-As our student base advances we will continuously consider the most appropriate mechanisem to best push their knowledge forward.
+As our student base advances we will continuously consider the most appropriate mechanism to best push their knowledge forward.
 But for now we are starting with snail mail correspondence of beginner-level lessons only.

 ## What language do you teach?